One-Nexus/Synergy/README.md

 panels-list__item panels-list__item--blog panels-list__item--featured panels-list__item--no-summary panels-list__item--image
 ```

-Using Modular:
+Using Synergy:

 ```css
 panels-list_item-blog-featured-noSummary-image
 ```

-Modular takes advantage of CSS attribute wildcard selectors.
+Synergy takes advantage of CSS attribute wildcard selectors.
 By looking for classes which contain certain strings as opposed to looking for specific classes, your markup can be much more flexible, allowing you to chain modifiers, removing the need for any repetition (i.e. no more 'button button--large button--round').

 ##### Configurable Modules